hkulsgaard/sulcus/README.md

   - `model_dir:`Directory where the models are located.
 We provided 5 trained models located in the `models` directory
   - `models_fnames:`File names for each trained model, included the file extension.
 Those must be inside the `model_dir`

-  Here is an example of a YAML configuration file>
+  Here is an example of a YAML configuration file:
   ```
   patches_root_dir : .\demo
   dataset_path : .\demo\dataset.csv